EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 Now that the TensorFlow Object Detection API is all set up and ready to go, we need to provide the images it will use to train a new detection classifier.

 #### 3a.
 Gather Pictures
-TensorFlow needs hundreds of images on of an object to train a good detection classifier.
+TensorFlow needs hundreds of images of an object to train a good detection classifier.
 To train a robust classifier, the training images should have random objects in the image along with the desired objects, and should have a variety of backgrounds and lighting conditions.
 There should be some images where the desired object is partially obscured, overlapped with something else, or only halfway in the picture.

 For my Pinochle Card Detection classifier, I have six different objects I want to detect (the card ranks nine, ten, jack, queen, king, and ace – I am not trying to detect suit, just rank).
 I used my iPhone to take about 40 pictures of each card on its own, with various other non-desired objects in the pictures.
 Then, I took about another 100 pictures with multiple cards in the picture.
 I know I want to be able to detect the cards when they’re overlapping, so I made sure to have the cards be overlapped in many images.